502107/SaltBridgeGen/README.md

 # SaltBridgeGen
 Generate salt bridge input file (`SB.in`) for cpptraj, and `SB.sh` to concat. the data[^1].
+Run `python SB.py`, then specify the number of the residues prompted (for multiple identical residues, separate them by space).

 After running `SB.sh`[^2], `SBmat.dat` is created -- a matrix with the % each salt bridge is expressed in the system.
 This can be plotted in any way using a contour/heatmap plot, but also including a simple R script for a preliminary low-res render of the plot.